Rotosushi/pink/README.md

 mkdir build
 make

-should build the program.
+builds the program.

 running:
 mkdir test/build
 make test

+builds the tests.

-should build the tests.
+A cmake file has been added which should also build the program,

+mkdir build
+cd build
+cmake ..
+cmake --build .

+will build the program and the tests currently.

 Because I had to answer the question, what is the difficulty in implementing functions as values